Dani Clos: Formula Renault 2.0

-After just one season racing at 1600cc Formula Renault level, Dani moved up to the two litre cars, with a drive in both the Eurocup Formula Renault 2.0 for Pons Racing, and the Italian Formula Renault Championship for Facondini Racing.
+After just one season racing at 1600cc Formula Renault level, Clos moved up to the two litre cars, with a drive in both the Eurocup Formula Renault 2.0 for Pons Racing, and the Italian Formula Renault Championship for Facondini Racing.
 Clos struggled in the pan-European championship, failing to record a finish inside the top ten placings all season.
-His best finish came during the 11th round of the championship, at Donington Park when he recorded an 11th-place finish.
+His best finish came during the 11th round of the championship at Donington Park, when he recorded an 11th-place finish.
 He was slightly more successful in the Italian series despite missing three races due to Eurocup commitments, finishing sixteenth in the championship with 28 points beating teammate Oliver Campos-Hull in the process.
 His best finishes were a pair of sevenths, coming at Imola in round three, and also at Spa during round six.
 Clos would return to both series for a second season in 2006.

 Clos moved to Jenzer Motorsport for both campaigns in 2006, hoping to give him a little more success than what he had for his previous two teams in 2005.
 His European campaign landed him in seventh place overall in a tightly-contested championship.
 He won three races, second only to champion Filipe Albuquerque's tally of four, and these wins came in succession – doing the double at Istanbul Park and winning the first race at Misano.
 He had originally done the double at Misano, which would have taken his tally to four in succession, however he was disqualified due to his car's diffuser height not complying with Eurocup regulations.
 This handed Chris van der Drift his first victory of the 2006 season.

 In the Italian championship, Clos got off to a steady start with a second and two third places in the first six races which at the time of the Spa round in early June, Clos was already some way behind championship leader Adrian Zaugg, who had won five of the first six races, and had finished third in the race that he didn't win.
 However, the rest of the season belonged to Clos.
 He won eight of the last nine races to overhaul Zaugg and win the championship by 36 points in the end.
 He recorded four double victories at Spa, Hockenheim, Misano and Monza and finished second in the single-race meeting at Varano.